top of page

 Today we're going rock climbing!

-Follow the road to the middle, so it looks like you're going to walk out towards the sea, and at the end of that road are some fun rocks to climb with great views of the surrounding hills, the coast and Ngong Ping village.
-As always with these things, be mindful of snakes, sunstroke and don't go alone.
+Follow the road to the middle, so it looks like you're going to walk out towards the sea.
+At the end of that road are some fun rocks to climb, and you will have great views of the surrounding hills, the coast, and Ngong Ping village.
+As always with these things, be mindful of snakes, and sunstroke and don't go alone.

 Rock climbing and snake hunting at Ngong Ping